Playing Format: 9v9

 Law 3-The Number of Players

-A sub can only occur on a teams throw in or any goal kick with the referee's consent.
+A sub can only occur on any throw in or any goal kick with the referee's consent.
 Substitutions are NOT allowed on corner kicks or free kicks.
-If one team sub's during their throw in the other team may sub only if the throwing team sub's first.

 Law 5-Playing time